zulip/zulip/docs/subsystems/notifications.md

     `receiver_is_off_zulip` returns `True`, which checks whether the user has any current events system clients registered to receive `message` events.
-This check is done immediately (handling soft disconnects, where e.g., the user closes their last Zulip tab and we get the `DELETE /events/{queue_id}` request).
+This check is done immediately (handling soft disconnects, for example, where the user closes their last Zulip tab and we get the `DELETE /events/{queue_id}` request).
   - The `receiver_is_off_zulip` check is effectively repeated when event queues are garbage-collected (in `missedmessage_hook`) by looking for whether the queue being garbage-collected was the only